Why Are Seeds An Evolutionary Advantage For Seed Plants? Real Reasons Explained

 Mistake #1: “All seeds are the same size, so they’re equally viable.”

 Size matters.
-That said, tiny orchid seeds lack endosperm; they rely on fungal partners to supply nutrients.
-Large seeds like acorns carry plenty of food, giving the seedling a head start.
+But tiny orchid seeds lack endosperm; they rely on fungal partners to supply nutrients.
+On top of that, large seeds like acorns carry plenty of food, giving the seedling a head start.
 Assuming uniformity leads to poor planting decisions.

 Mistake #2: “If a seed is dead, you can see it.”